TuanUR/cross-blockchain-token-swap/README.md

 <!-- Usage -->
 ## Using the DApp
 The decentralized application enables users to interact with their existing swaps.
-It therefore requires an already set up swap as well as it's swapId (either emitted by newSwap Event or transmitted to the user by someone else).
+It therefore requires an already set up swap as well as its swapId (either by searching the corresponging newSwap event or by being transmitted to the user).
 Users have the ability to inspect swap details as well as to easily execute the core functions claim() and refund() of the protocol without the need of using the command-line.

 ### 1. Startpage